Addiction Treatment Programs

-The Recovery Village at Palmer Lake is a full-service facility in Palmer Lake, Colorado, that specializes in treatment for drug and alcohol addiction, along with co-occurring disorders.
+The Recovery Village at Palmer Lake is a full-service facility in Palmer Lake, Colorado that specializes in treatment for drug and alcohol addiction, along with co-occurring disorders.
 Starting with medical detox, our facility provides a full continuum of care, including inpatient, partial hospitalization, intensive outpatient and outpatient programs.
 With successful medical detox and comprehensive care, a rehabilitation program can lead you or a loved one toward a life of lasting sobriety.

-Once you stop using that substance, your body may have a difficult time adjusting back to normal functioning.
-This can cause a variety of unpleasant — and potentially life-threatening — side effects called withdrawal.
-While withdrawal symptoms typically last between five and ten days, the detox process can be longer or shorter depending on the type and length of substance use and your individual body chemistry.
+Once you stop using that substance, your body may have difficulty adjusting.
+This can cause a variety of unpleasant and potentially life-threatening side effects as the body undergoes withdrawal.
+While withdrawal symptoms typically last between five and ten days, the detox process can be longer or shorter depending on the type and length of substance use and your personal body chemistry.

 At The Recovery Village at Palmer Lake, we know that everyone’s struggle with drug and alcohol addiction is different.
-To accommodate these differences, medical professionals at our center conduct a thorough evaluation to customize medical detox treatment plans to meet each client’s unique needs.
+To accommodate these differences, medical professionals at our center conduct a thorough evaluation to customize medical detox treatment plans to meet each person’s unique needs.

 This initial screening may include some or all of the following evaluations:

 Once this evaluation is complete, clients begin the medical detox process in the comfort of our Colorado detox center.
 Cravings and withdrawal side effects may take anywhere from a few hours to a few days to set in, and typically last between five and ten days.
 These physical and psychological side effects may range from mild — such as headaches, irritability, sweating and nausea — to severe, including heart palpitations, seizures, insomnia, tremors and hallucinations.